Skip to main content

 A Critical Gap in Medicine

-There is no dedicated post graduate education program that trains individuals in the range of knowledge and skills defining EMD&T, although elements are found in a number of subspecialty programs.
+There is no dedicated, comprehensive, post graduate education program that trains individuals in the range of knowledge and skills defining exercise medicine diagnostics and theraputics, although elements are found in a number of subspecialty programs.

 The Academy of Exercise Medicine was created to address this gap: to define the core competencies of this field, support the development of training programs, and grow the professional community that will make exercise medicine part of the standard of care.